WRITING A NOVEL, MEMOIR or AUTOFICTION WITH A WRITING COACH: One-on-One Instruction

 Gila has been teaching creative writing online since 2009.
 She lives in Israel, but is originally from Canada.
 She spent one year living in South Africa, has both an Ashkenazi and Yemenite background, and has been teaching English as a Foreign Language since 2013 to students from Israel, Ethiopia, Russia, France and other countries.
 She is able to relate to authors and content from a wide variety of experiences.

-January 2023: Fall Memoir Workshop at Lounge Writers
+March 2023: Spring Memoir Workshop at Lounge Writers

 Memoir is as popular as ever.
 An increasing number of people have realized that their oral histories and stories are in danger of disappearing.
 That’s one of the reasons why memoir's popularity remains steady.
 We read each other's stories to build empathy, to explore new realities, to escape, and let's not forget: to be entertained.
 Memoir is ideal for our modern search for hope in what is for many an increasingly lonely world.
 The 21st century reader has made memoir in-demand reading.